waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Ho-Oh Puzzle:** Solved by manually assembling the image.
 *   **Omanyte Puzzle:** Solved by manually assembling the image.
 *   **Aerodactyl Puzzle:**
-    *   **Hypothesis (H1 - Disproven):** The puzzle is not solved by visually assembling the image.
-    *   **Hypothesis (H2 - Disproven):** The solution is a magic square logic puzzle.
-The `puzzle_solver` agent provided an incorrect arrangement.
-This hypothesis has been tested and failed.
+    *   **Failed Hypothesis (H1 - Agent Error):** The puzzle is a magic square.
+My `puzzle_solver` agent provided a logical solution that was tested and proven incorrect.
+The agent has now been refined to be more cautious.
-*   **Hypothesis (H3 - Active):** The puzzle must be solved by visually assembling the image of Aerodactyl.
-I will now attempt this.
+    *   **Current Hypothesis (H2):** The puzzle must be solved by visually assembling the image of Aerodactyl.
+I am currently clearing the board to attempt this.
+    *   **Alternative Hypothesis (H3):** The puzzle is optional.
+If H2 fails, I will leave and attempt to progress my main goals.
+I will only return if progression is blocked and an NPC directs me here.
+    *   **Alternative Hypothesis (H4):** The puzzle is unsolvable with the current pieces.
+If H2 fails, I will search the rest of the Ruins of Alph for clues or missing components.

 ### Goldenrod Dept. Store Basement Puzzle
 *   **Mechanic:** A dynamic box-pushing maze where Black Belts move and create/remove walls based on the player's position.
-The goal is to clear a path to the ladder at (17, 2).

 ## IV.
 Process Improvement & Future Plans
-*   **Immediate Data Management:** All data management tasks (notepad edits, marker placement, tool/agent definition) MUST be performed in the same turn they are identified.
+*   **Immediate Data Management:** All data management tasks MUST be performed in the same turn they are identified.
 Deferring these tasks is a critical process failure.
 *   **Hypothesis Testing:** When stuck, I must systematically test alternative hypotheses instead of getting locked into one approach.
 I will document these tests and their outcomes in my notepad.
+*   **Tool Idea:** For future tile-based placement puzzles, I should create a `puzzle_move_planner` tool that takes a start and end grid state and generates the optimal sequence of moves.